ysa2106/geco_channels/README.md

 ### Updating the Site Maps

+1. Clone this repository
+2. Open the .graffle files in Omnigraffle with Finder to edit the maps.
+Note command line will display these as directories, so it is easier to open them with Finder.
-1. When editing this map in Omnigraffle, make sure to add a URL action in the "Properties" section of the "Inspect" sidebar.
+3. When editing this map in Omnigraffle, make sure to add a URL action in the "Properties" section of the "Inspect" sidebar.
 For the URL, write the prefix l.dv/ (which will later be expanded to a list of channel name results on LIGO-DV-Web) followed by the partial channel name (should look like l.dv/<channel-name>)
-2. Run the `add_ligo_dv_links.sh` script (full text below), which should also be contained in this repository on this graffle file.
+4. Run the `add_ligo_dv_links.sh` script (full text below), which should also be contained in this repository on this graffle file.
 For example, if the SVG file is called map.svg, you would run `./add_ligo_dv_links.sh map.svg.`
-3. Re-open this file and confirm that any new links have been expanded properly.
+5. Re-open this file and confirm that any new links have been expanded properly.
-4. Export to your preferred format.
+6. Export to your preferred format.
 SVG, PDF, and HTML all preserve links;
     other image formats do no.

 #### Full text of `add_ligo_dv_links.sh`